Volunteer

 - A minimum commitment of 2-4 hours per week for one year is requested of all volunteers.

-For those who are interested in volunteering for hospice, bereavement or Camp Dragonfly, you must wait one year to volunteer after a significant loss or death in your life.
-In the year you are waiting, you may choose to volunteer as a visiting, grocery, transportation, or office volunteer.
+hours of training. - For those who are interested in volunteering for hospice, bereavement or Camp Dragonfly, you must wait one year to volunteer after a significant loss or death in your life.